myerspat/hpc_resources/resources/hpc_policy.md

 - [INL HPC](https://inl.gov/ncrc/)

+See ***inl_hpc.md* for more information on how to apply to an INL HPC account.
 Below includes the guidelines for utilizing the computational resources of the AIMS clusters.
 Following these guidelines respects the time of other researchers using the machines.

 ### CPUs